ggand0/ggando-website/content/blog/map.md

 <img src="https://ggando.b-cdn.net/pr2.png" alt="img0" width="500" style="display: block; margin: auto;"/>

 ### Realistic example
 In the first example, the system was able to retrieve all the relevant items.
 What if it fails to retrieve all relevant items?
-Let's imagine another exmaple when the system returns the sequence:
+Let's imagine another example when the system returns the sequence:
 $$[1,1,0,1,0,1,0,0,0,0,0,1,0,0]$$ where 1 = relevant, 0 = not, and the number of relevant items is 8.
 In this case, the recall of PR curve will **not reach 1.0** since the system only retrieved 5 relevant items. **AP = 0.479** and the PR curve will look like this:
 <img src="https://ggando.b-cdn.net/pr3.png" alt="img0" width="500" style="display: block; margin: auto;"/>